 Setting up of the committee responsible for establishing the EUCDW (European Union of Christian Democratic Workers), later affiliated to the EUCD.
 MEP Hans Katzer is elected first chairman.
+The EUCDW's programme of activities focuses on the following areas: labour and employment policy, family policy, the safeguarding of competition through restrictions on, and supervision of, the operations of multinational companies, the creation of a more human working environment and improvements in living and working conditions.

-The Council for Mutual Economic Assistance (COMECON) forwards to the Council of Ministers a draft EEC/COMECON Agreement.
+The Council for Mutual Economic Assistance (COMECON) forwards to the Council of Ministers a draft EEC/ COMECON Agreement.